By Aurus Sy

 But Winston didn’t always have a luxurious lizard life.
 In fact, it was quite the opposite.
 Years ago, he was found abandoned in a box in front of a zoo.
 He was underweight and had stuck on shed skin on him; fortunately, the zoo took him in and nursed him back to health.
 Winston spent the next five years living at the zoo until it closed down and all the animals had to go to sanctuaries or rescues.

 Sarah applied to adopt Winston despite never having seen him before.
 According to her, she just had this feeling, so she filled out the paperwork.
 After passing the interview and home inspection, she was able to bring Winston home, and they’ve been inseparable ever since.

-Tegus are known for being docile and very intelligent (Winston is housebroken and comes when called), but they do have different needs than a cat or a dog.
+Tegus are known for being docile and very intelligent, but they do have different needs than a cat or a dog.
 Because of this, it’s not uncommon for pet reptiles to be neglected and left in poor conditions, which is why Sarah shares her and Winston’s experiences to educate people about being responsible with reptiles.

 Sarah believes that most neglected reptile cases are due to lack of knowledge, so she’s a big advocate of research.
 She herself spent eight months learning about tegus before adopting Winston.

 Being a responsible reptile parent means doing your research and knowing your reptile facts to provide the best possible care for your scaly friend.
 For more info on taking care of reptiles, check out Wag!'s reptile conditions page.